-The first song to be released is Star in My Shadow, which is about Jane Haining.
+The first song to be released was Star in My Shadow, which is about Jane Haining.
 She was a Scot who worked as a matron at the Church of Scotland Mission School in Budapest from 1932 to 1944.
 She was arrested by the Gestapo, deported, and murdered in Auschwitz.
+The recording features Innotet, with backing vocals by multiple award-winning Scottish violinist and singer, Seonaid Aitken.
 Robert performed this song in Jane Haining’s home village of Dunscore at an event that was attended by her niece and nephew.
 The Holocaust Memorial Centre in Budapest held a major exhibition about Jane Haining in 2017-18.
 Robert has been invited to perform his album there for its Hungarian debut.

 Postcard from Budapest will released through Birnam CD in February 2020.